verdaccio/website/website/blog/2019-10-05-verdaccio-4-with-ldap-and-docker.md

 groupSearchBase: 'ou=npm,ou=groups,ou=developers,dc=verdaccio.private,dc=rocks'
 ```

+### Security

 **`packages`**

-You should use scope for all your privates packages, in this scenario, we use LDAP groups for `access`, `publish` and `unpublish`.
+You SHOULD use scope for all your privates packages, in this scenario, we use LDAP groups for `access`, `publish` and `unpublish`.

-Not that we  do not use `proxy: npmjs` because they only exist on our private registry.
+Note that we do not use `proxy: npmjs` because they only exist on our private registry.

-I recommend you to create scope for all of your private packages, and reserve the group on npmjs registry so no one will be able to take the same scope in the futur.
+I recommend you to create scope for all of your private packages, and reserve the group on npmjs registry so no one will be able to publish publicly in it in the futur.

 ```yaml
   '@scope-*/*':